 ︎ Ongoing Fonts

-« Sunset type in white lumpy clouds / The persimmon and chestnut trees are by the river / I'm so hungry / Healthy body and mind »
+스텐실Stencil, Sunset type in white lumpy clouds / The persimmon and chestnut trees are by the river / I'm so hungry / Healthy body and mind.

 2020, 스텐실Stencil.
 Full-height, monospace 한글Hangeul (Korean) display font in reference to Sisters Three by Laura Meseguer.
-The initial concept was produced by Dr Ken Lunde through Get a Taste of Hangul Type! a workshop hosted by Sandoll Type Foundry during ATypI ALL OVER 2020.
-My expansion of the concept grows through an Alphabettes Mentorship with Sandoll’s Senior Font Designer 김초롱Chorong Kim.
+The initial concept was produced by Dr. Ken Lunde through Get a Taste of Hangul Type! a workshop hosted by Sandoll Type Foundry during ATypI ALL OVER 2020.
+My expansion of this concept grows through an Alphabettes Mentorship with Sandoll’s Senior Font Designer 김초롱Chorong Kim.

 ︎ Dormant Fonts